-There are nine different Moringa tree species in Southern Africa, north-eastern Africa, Madagascar and India.
+There are nine different Moringa tree species in Southern Africa, northeastern Africa, Madagascar, and India.

 However, the only endemic Southern African Moringa species is the Moringa ovalifolia.
 This tree naturally grows in Namibia.
 It extends from the escarpment mountains northwest of Keetmanshoop to the Kaokoveld in the north.
 Even as far as in southern Angola.

-The Moringa tree is also the phantom tree, ghost tree or the African Moringa.
-In Afrikaans, it is known as the sprokiesboom.
+The Moringa tree is also the phantom tree, ghost tree, or the African Moringa.
+In Afrikaans, it is the sprokiesboom.
 The Herero tribe calls it Omutindi, and to the Ovambo tribe, it is known as Oluhongwe.
 It adapts to the hot, dry Namib Desert.
 Its succulent stem stores water and nutrients.
 These help it through the dry winter months, allowing it to multiply here in the hot Richtersveld as well.
 The silvery bark reflects the sun’s rays.

-The plant is full of essential nutrients, including vitamins A, B, C, D, E. You also find minerals like calcium, iron, magnesium, potassium and selenium.
+The plant is full of essential nutrients, including vitamins A, B, C, D, E. You also find minerals like calcium, iron, magnesium, potassium, and selenium.
 A 100grams of Moringa Leaves equals the Same amount of Vitamin C as an orange.

 The Moringa pods have three times the amount of Vitamin C of an Orange.

 Another way is to make a delicious tea.
-This Tea manages blood glucose level, stabilizes high blood pressure, and promote a good night sleep.
+This tea manages blood glucose level, stabilizes high blood pressure, and promote a good night sleep.
 The tea is used as an energy booster even though Moringa tea does not contain caffeine!
-Traditional medicine techniques use Moringa leaves to treat gastrointestinal problems, headache, inflammation, anaemia, fever, eye infection, bronchitis, poor nutrition, inner ear infections and skin infections.
+Traditional medicine techniques use Moringa leaves to treat gastrointestinal problems, headache, inflammation, anaemia, fever, eye infection, bronchitis, poor nutrition, inner ear infections, and skin infections.

-The seeds can even be crushed and added to murky water to purify it, as it acts as a natural binder.
+The seeds can even be crushed and added to murky water to purify them, as it acts as a natural binder.
 This Binder either moves the undesired particles to the bottom or allows them to float to the surface.
 On the surface, it is easy to remove.
 It is only about 2 to 3 seeds per litre of water.